 Water polo: Singapore women off to winning start at SEA Games

-Casting aside the disappointment of 2015, Team Singapore took its first step towards regaining gold in women's water polo at the 2017 SEA Games with an opening victory against Indonesia.
+Casting aside the disappointment of 2015, Team Singapore took their first step towards regaining gold in women's water polo at the 2017 SEA Games with an opening victory against Indonesia.

 KUALA LUMPUR: Their quest in Malaysia is clear - to avenge their loss at the 2015 SEA Games, where they missed out on gold.